freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/10-coding-interview-prep/algorithms/inventory-update.md

 # --description--

-Compare e atualize o inventário armazenado em um array 2D contrastando-o com um segundo array 2D de uma nova entrega.
-Atualize as quantidades atuais de itens do inventário (em `arr1`).
-Se um item não puder ser encontrado, adicione o novo item e sua quantidade no array do inventário.
-O array do inventário retornado deve estar em ordem alfabética por item.
+Compare and update the inventory stored in a 2D array against a second 2D array of a fresh delivery.
+Update the current existing inventory item quantities (in `arr1`).
+If an item cannot be found, add the new item and quantity into the inventory array.
+The returned inventory array should be in alphabetical order by item.

 # --hints--